tejaspant/ECE-661-Computer-Vision/HW10/README.md

 dimensional manifold
 * Next, we use a nearest-neighbor classifier to classify the face data

-In the second task of this project we design an object detector (car detector) with an arbi- trarily defined false positive rate using the cascaded Adaboost algorithm
+In the second task of this project we design an object detector (car detector) with an arbitrarily defined false positive rate using the cascaded Adaboost algorithm

 [//]: # (Image References)